lizz011/screen-note-master/prj_manage/development_phases.md

     └── icon128.png (etc.)
 ```

-## Phase 2: Screenshot Implementation and Display (2-3 days)

-### Steps
-1. **Reuse existing screenshot functionality**
-   - Analyze and extract screenshot code from existing extension
-   - Implement screenshot capture mechanism in content.js
-   - Add function to communicate between content script and background script

-2. **Screenshot data transmission**
-   - Create method to convert screenshot to base64
-   - Implement storage mechanism using localStorage to save screenshot data
-   - Create messaging system between extension and editor page

-3. **Base64 image display in editor**
-   - Implement logic in editor.js to retrieve images from localStorage
-   - Create DOM elements to display images in the editor
-   - Add basic styling for image display

-### Expected Results
 - User can take screenshots using keyboard shortcut
 - Screenshots are successfully converted to base64 format
 - Screenshot data is saved in localStorage
 - Editor page displays all captured screenshots in chronological order
 - Images are properly sized and styled in the editor page

 ## Phase 3: Markdown Editor Integration (1-2 days)